Assessment and feedback essentials 1: Choosing types of assessment

 - Digital assets (video, audio, website)

+Both formative and summative assessment are ways to understand student learning, opportunities to give and receive feedback, and ways to evaluate the effectiveness of teaching.
 Aim to provide a balance of formative and summative assessment over a unit of study.

 What you can do

 - Have a play around with different digital learning tools like Kahoot or the tools within Blackboard Collaborate to construct quizzes and opinion polls to use as informal, in-class formative assessment.

 - Make sure you give students a chance to practice for summative assessment, especially if it is likely to be a type of assessment they have not previously encountered.